Lady Pink

-Lady Pink, born Sandra Fabara (born 1964), is an Ecuadorian-born American graffiti and mural artist, active in New York City.
+Lady Pink (born Sandra Fabara, 1964) is an Ecuadorian-born American graffiti and mural artist known for her involvement in the New York City graffiti movement of the late 1970s and 1980s.

 Early life

-Fabara was born in Ambato, Ecuador in 1964, and moved to the Astoria neighborhood of Queens, New York when she was seven years old.
-She grew up wanting to be an architect like her father.
-She started her graffiti writing career in 1979 following the loss of a boyfriend.
-She exercised her grief by tagging her boyfriend's name across New York City.
-Lady Pink studied at the Manhattan High School of Art and Design, where she was introduced to graffiti.
-During her senior year of school, she began to start exhibiting her work while balancing her personal life.
+Fabara was born in Ambato, Ecuador, in 1964, and moved to the Astoria neighborhood of Queens, New York, at the age of seven.
+She initially aspired to become an architect, following her father’s profession.

+She began writing graffiti in 1979 following the loss of a boyfriend, tagging his name across New York City.
+Fabara later attended the Manhattan High School of Art and Design, where she was introduced to graffiti.
+During her senior year, she began exhibiting her work while balancing her personal life.

 Name origin

-Lady Pink was first given her name “Pink” by Seen TC5.
-The name was chosen for aesthetics because the name Pink is feminine and because she wanted other writers to know that she was a girl.
-Lady Pink also said that the letters appealed to her; the way the "L" kicked out and how the "I" was cute and could be dotted with a heart.
-She started calling herself Lady Pink because of her love of historical romances, England, the Victorian period, and the aristocracy.
-She titled herself like royalty.
-She never wanted to tag her full name because she did not want to be associated with the Pink Lady, a woman in the club scene who sold pink cocaine.
+Lady Pink was initially given the name “Pink” by graffiti artist Seen (TC5).
+According to Fabara, the name was chosen for its aesthetic qualities and its feminine connotations, and was intended to make her gender visible within the graffiti community.
+She has stated that the visual form of the letters also appealed to her, particularly the stylization of the lettering.

+She later adopted the name Lady Pink, citing an interest in historical romance, Victorian England, and aristocratic titles.
+Fabara has also explained that she avoided writing her full name to prevent confusion with an unrelated figure known as the “Pink Lady” in New York City nightlife.